 Discuss any side effects with your doctor.
 Side effects are usually temporary and there are ways of reducing the impact of any unpleasant symptoms.
 If you have temporary hair loss you are entitled to a benefit to buy a wig.

 See also: chemotherapy side effects

 Monoclonal antibodies are drugs that recognise and bind to specific proteins (receptors) that are found in particular cancer cells or in the bloodstream.

-Trastuzumab (Herceptin) is given intravenously once every week or 3 weeks, and is usually well tolerated.
+Trastuzumab (Herceptin) is given intravenously once every week or three weeks, and is usually well tolerated.
 It may cause some impairment of heart pumping function, especially when used with a chemotherapy drug which affects the heart.
 A heart echo test will be done every 12 weeks to check this.

 Many breast cancers appear to be influenced by the female hormones, oestrogen and progesterone.

 Pre-menopausal women may be offered tamoxifen, a hormone treatment taken as a tablet.
 They may also have menopause induced to stop their own production of hormones.
 This can be done by four-weekly injections with goserelin (Zoladex) or by surgical removal (laparoscopic oophorectomy) of the ovaries.
 Once you stop taking goserelin your periods will usually return.